Top : Rail : Track

 - The Track Cyclopedia (1985)- Designed for the reader to obtain a comprehensive background of accepted practices of track.
 The book covers design, construction, maintenance and inspection of railroad track in North America.
 The information has been arranged to facilitate the reader's search for specific material.
 The 37 chapters are organized into cohesive, inter-related sections.
 Cross-references in text are made from other chapters where appropriate.
 Compiled and edited in cooperation with the Association of American Railroads and the American Railway Engineers Association Advisory Committee.
 Dimensions: 4" x 9".
 Printed on heavy stock paper.
 Hardcover.
 (Added: 2000-02-29 Rating: 5.00) Rate It

-- The Track Data Handbook- Reprinted by popular demand, this book is a valuable reference for roadmasters, track supervisors, track foreman, surveyors and others involved in the planning and execution of track maintenance and construction work.
+- The Track Data Handbook- TEMPORARILY OUT OF STOCK Reprinted by popular demand, this book is a valuable reference for roadmasters, track supervisors, track foreman, surveyors and others involved in the planning and execution of track maintenance and construction work.
 Fold-out diagrams.
 Softcover.
 (Added: 2000-02-29 Rating: 4.00) Rate It

 - Track Cyclopedia 1978- Intended to present practices in the design, construction, maintenance and inspection of Railroad Track in North America.
 Hardcover.
 (Added: 2000-02-29 Rating: 0.00) Rate It